About

 When combined, the tangy (sour) and creamy notes of goat cheese help the fruity sweetness of mangoes really pop and shine.
 That creaminess also complements the slight heat of mango chutney really well and that’s why this goat cheese – mango chutney combo in this recipe works brilliantly!

-If you’re considering a cheese substitution, I would suggest Gorgonzola which would still keep that sour-sweet flavour combo going.
+If you’re considering a cheese substitution, I would suggest Gorgonzola which would still keep that sour-sweet flavor combo going.
 Personally however, I prefer goat cheese. 🙂

 Easy Mango Chutney Appetizers - Recipe for a Gluten Free, Easy Mango Chutney and how to use them for a simple but delicious appetizer

-My favourite substitution for papadum in this recipe would be water crackers!
-Imagine a crisp, slightly salted water cracker topped with goat cheese and sweet & spicy mango chutney??
+Imagine those flavors with a crisp, slightly salted water cracker topped with goat cheese and sweet & spicy mango chutney??
 Can I get a YES PLEASE? 🙂

 Mango Chutney Appetizer-03